WHO Redefines Burnout As A 'Syndrome' Linked To Chronic Stress At Work

 Bringing more clarity to the definition of burnout is important, says Elaine Cheung, a professor of medical social sciences at Northwestern University Feinberg School of Medicine.
 "There needs to be greater critical discussion on how we can more precisely measure and define this condition," she said in a statement.

+Cheung says many studies show that certain aspects of workplace culture can increase risk of burnout.

+She says employers have a big role in addressing burnout by paying attention to whether employees have a sense of community at work, strong social relationships, a collegial environment, a workload that's not too burdensome, a sense of agency at work, and a healthy work-life balance.

-The new criteria also require that to diagnose burnout, mental health professionals have to rule out anxiety, mood disorders and other stress-related disorders.
+The new WHO definition also requires that to diagnose burnout, mental health professionals have to rule out anxiety, mood disorders and other stress-related disorders.

+Cheung thinks that's important.
+"Burnout is different from depression in that it is tied specifically tied to our work and our relationship with our work," she says.

-Cheung says that it's "important to underscore the distinction between burnout and other mental health conditions, such as depression," because that could lead to more targeted research into how to prevent and treat the problem.
+Cheung says that understanding this distinction could lead to more targeted research into how to prevent and treat the problem.

 WHO also announced it plans to begin developing evidence-based guidelines on mental well-being in the workplace.